Omnija/pokered-gbc/FEATURES.md

 	- Struggle is now using (Unused Neutral) type (BIRD)
 		- Transform copying move now becomes Struggle
 	- Types - Fairy/Steel/Dark for future uses
+	- Trade evolution can also evolve at 42

 [Added but Disabled]